 .

-DACOSTAKADE CIRCULATION - MERKELBACH AND HARTCAMP BUILDINGS' CENTRE ENTRY AND STAIR/LIFT
+DACOSTAKADE CIRCULATION - MERKELBACH AND HARTCAMP CENTRE ENTRY AND STAIR/LIFT

-Ascending from ground entry to the building's roof:
+We will climb from the ground entry at Dacostakade 158 to the Dacostakade block's ultimate roof:

 DACOSTAKADE L0: ENTRY 158 PASSAGE TO CENTRE STAIR/LIFT FOYER - WITH REBUILT THEATRE WALL